High Surf Advisory issued for Coastal Rockingham by NWS - News Break

 High Surf Advisory issued for Coastal Rockingham by NWS

 Effective: 2021-07-09 17:00:00 EDT Expires: 2021-07-10 11:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
-Target Area: Coastal Rockingham HIGH SURF ADVISORY REMAINS IN EFFECT FROM 5 PM THIS AFTERNOON TO 11 AM EDT SATURDAY * WHAT...Large breaking waves of 5 to 8. * WHERE...In New Hampshire, Coastal Rockingham County.
-In Maine, Coastal Waldo, Coastal Cumberland, Sagadahoc, Lincoln, Knox and Coastal York Counties. * WHEN...From 5 PM this afternoon to 11 AM EDT Saturday. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.alerts.weather.gov
+Target Area: Coastal Rockingham HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 11 AM EDT SATURDAY * WHAT...Large breaking waves of 5 to 8 feet. * WHERE...In New Hampshire, Coastal Rockingham County.
+In Maine, Coastal Waldo, Coastal Cumberland, Sagadahoc, Lincoln, Knox and Coastal York Counties. * WHEN...Until 11 AM EDT Saturday. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.alerts.weather.gov

 Comments / 0